home-assistant/home-assistant.io/source/_docs/locked_out.md

 Once you're connected, you'll see a running dmesg log.
 Hit the enter key to interrupt the log.
 Sign in as "root".
 There is no password.

 You will then be at the Home Assistant CLI, where you can run the custom commands.
-These are the same as you would run using the SSH addon but without using `ha` in front of it.
+These are the same as you would run using the SSH add-on but without using `ha` in front of it.
 For example:

 - `core logs` for Home Assistant Core log
 - `supervisor logs` for supervisor logs
 - `host reboot` to reboot the host
 - `dns logs` for checking DNS
 - etc (typing `help` will show more)